metaborg/spoofax-releng/README.md

 ### Preparation

 As preparation to build Spoofax, the sources need to be checked out from github.
-Clone this repository by executing:
+Clone this repository and sub-repositories by executing:

     git clone https://github.com/metaborg/spoofax-releng.git

-This just clones the contents of the repository, but not of the sub-repositories.
-To clone the sub-repositories, execute:

     git submodule update --init --remote

 This can take a while because some repositories have a large history, and github cloning is fairly slow.

+We also need to download the strategoxt distribution, execute the following commands:

+    cd spoofax-deploy/org.metaborg.maven.spoofax
+    ./update-strategoxt.sh

+This will download the latest distribution from our build farm.
+You only need to run this command when an update to the distribution is required.

 ### Build

-To start the build, execute the following commands:
+To start the build, just execute the build script:

-    cd spoofax-deploy/org.metaborg.maven.spoofax
     ./build.sh

 If this is the first time you are building Spoofax, Maven will have to download a lot of Maven and Eclipse plugins.
 These are cached in the local Maven repository, making subsequent builds faster.